Interface Definitions - C++

 *

-* @param [in] path_list the path list
+* @param [in] path_list Path list

-* @param [in] start_time the start time
+* @param [in] start_time Start timestamp

-* @param [in] end_time the end time
+* @param [in] end_time End timestamp

-* @param [out] result_set the result set
+* @param [out] result_set Result set

 */

-int query(std::vector<std::string> &path_list, int64_t start_time,
+int query(std::vector<std::string>& path_list, int64_t start_time,

-int64_t end_time, ResultSet *&result_set);
+int64_t end_time, ResultSet*& result_set);

 /**